telerik/kendo-ui-core/docs/controls/navigation/panelbar/overview.md

 The PanelBar provides built-in support for asynchronously loading content from remote URLs.
 These URLs should return HTML content that can be loaded in the PanelBar item content area.
 Content `<div>` elements should be empty for AJAX loading to work.

-The example below demonstrates how to load a PanelBar item content aynchronously via AJAX.
+The example below demonstrates how to load a PanelBar item content asynchronously via AJAX.

 ###### Example